Ironchip-Security/bug-tracker/README.md

 ### So, how should a bug report look like?

-* Summary: How would you describe the bug in less than 60 characters?
+* Title: Name clear the bug in less than 30 characters

+* Preflight Checklist:

 * Version: Select the earliest Version with what the problem can be reproduced.

+* Device Type: Which device Type are you using?

-* OS: On which operating system (OS) did you find it?
+* Intallation Type: How did you install?

+* Expected results.

+* Actual results.

+* Steps to reproduce.

 * Description: The details of your problem report, including:

   * Overview.

   * Build Id.

-* Steps to reproduce.
+  * Links

-* Actual results.
+  * References

-* Expected results.
+  * Logs

 About Ironchip